davidamichelson/DIV6700/schedule.md

 - Any remaining extra credit assignments must be turned in on Brightspace by 9:00 AM Central Time.
 No late assignments will be accepted for any reason.

-### Tuesday, December 12: Final Essays
+### Monday, December 9: Final Essays Due

 *Assignments*

-- Final Essays due on Brightspace at 5 PM Central Time.
+- Final Essays due on Brightspace at 1 PM Central Time.
 There will be no in-person final exam.